Facts of Benito Juárez, Tlaxcala

 In Benito Juárez, 664% of inhabited private households have pay television service.

-In Benito Juárez, there is a total of 156 private homes without a fixed telephone line or cell phone.
+In Benito Juárez, 156% of private homes do not have a fixed telephone line or cell phone.

 The lack of information and communication technologies (ICT) is present in 19 private households in Benito Juárez.